Fees, Finance and Funding

 We want to retain the best creative talent that we can in Plymouth and know that creative study at pre-degree level at Plymouth College of Art offers an excellent preparation to succeed at one of our undergraduate degrees.

 There is no application process for this scholarship and it is not based on home income.
-Eligibility will be checked by our Admissions team, provided that you meet minimum expectations for attendance when you start your degree and attainment at Pre Degree level study.
-The scholarship will be paid automatically to all qualifying students in one instalment of £1000 in your second semester of study, in early March 2021.
+Eligibility will be checked by our Admissions team, provided that you meet minimum expectations for attendance when you start your degree and attainment at Pre-Degree level study.
+The scholarship will be paid automatically to all qualifying students in one instalment in your second semester of study, in early March 2023.

 To be eligible you must achieve a Merit or Distinction in your pre-degree study, or if you achieve a Pass then you must have been awarded a Green Traffic Light for your final Academic and Character progress checks.
-You must also achieve 80% attendance or higher in your first and second semester 2020/21 to be awarded the £1000 scholarship.
+You must also achieve the minimum attendance requirement in your first and second semester 2022/23 to be awarded the £300 scholarship.

 You don’t need to pay for your tuition in advance, providing you’re eligible for a student loan.
 You will be able to get a loan from the Student Loans Company and this will cover the full amount of your tuition fees, which are paid directly to the college each year.